Table Mountain National Park Marine Protected Area: General topography

 The City of Cape Town was founded at the northern end of the Cape Peninsula, a narrow mountainous strip of land at the most 11 km wide and just over 50 km long.
 The northern border is the coast of Table Bay, a large open bay with a single island, Robben Island, in its mouth.

 A ragged coastline marks the western border along the Atlantic Ocean.
 A number of small bays are found along the coast with a single large one, Hout Bay, about halfway along.
 Further south the peninsula narrows until it comes to an end at Cape Point.
 A range of mountains with Table Mountain at 1,085m at the northern end forms the backbone of the peninsula.
 The highest point of the southern peninsula is Swartkop, at 678 m, near Simon's Town.

 The eastern side is bordered by False Bay, and this stretch of coastline includes the smaller Smitswinkel Bay, Simon's Bay and Fish Hoek Bay.
 At Muizenberg the coastline becomes relatively low and sandy and curves east to Gordon's Bay to form the northern boundary of False Bay.
 From Gordon's Bay the coastline swings roughly south, and zig-zags its way along the foot of the Hottentot's Holland mountain range to Cape Hangklip which is at nearly the same latitude as Cape Point.
 The highest peak on this side is Kogelberg at 1,269 m.

 In plan the bay is approximately square with rather wobbly edges, being roughly the same extent from north to south as east to west (30 km), with the entire southern side open to the ocean.
-The area of False Bay has been measured at about 1,090 km², and the volume is approximately 45 km^{3} (average depth about 40 m).
+The area of False Bay has been measured at about 1,090 km^{2}, and the volume is approximately 45 km^{3} (average depth about 40 m).
 The land perimeter has been measured at 116 km, from a 1:50,000 scale map.